thander/runpod-deploy/README.md

-runpod deploy pod with extensions and models
+runpod deploy cloud pod with runpod/stable-diffusion:web-ui-10.2.1 with needed extensions and models